dylance/Udacity-FSND-Project4/README.md

 ## About

-This is the fourth project in the Full Stack Web Developer Nanodegree from Udacity.
-The project is an item catalog application which uses a google+ OAuth 2.0 sign in to authenticate users.
-Authenticated Users can create, update and delete items from the catalog.
-The application uses a local permission system allowing only users that created an item or category to edit the category or item.
-The app uses the Flask web framework and SQLite database.
-The webpages are built styled the bootstrap CSS framework.
+This is the fourth project for the Full Stack Web Developer Nanodegree program from Udacity.
+The project is an item catalog web application allowing authenticated users to perform CRUD operations within a relational database.
+A google+ OAuth 2.0 sign in is used to authenticate users.
+Authenticated Users can create, update and delete items from the catalog using a local permissioin system allowing only users that created an item or category to edit or delete.
+JSON endpoints are provided for all items in the database.

+The app is built with the Flask web framework and uses a SQLite database.
+The webpages are styled with the bootstrap CSS framework.

 ## Requirements